Visualize Before You Write: Imagination-Guided Open-Ended Text Generation

 \subsection{Training \& Inference}

-We first pre-train the mapping network on the pre-training dataset with the teacher forcing objective.
+We first pre-train the mapping network on the pre-training dataset with the teacher-forcing objective.
 Such pre-training is agnostic of the downstream task, and only depends on the type of base LM.

 When applying our \methodname~ on downstream tasks, we train the base LM with the teacher forcing objective for the first $N_{\text{no\_contra}}$ epochs.
-Then, we introduce the contrastive objective and tuning the base LM together with the mapping network and projection layer by minimizing the following loss $\gL$.
+Then, we introduce the contrastive objective and tune the base LM together with the mapping network and projection layer by minimizing the following loss $\gL$.
 Here $ep$ denotes the epoch and $\lambda$ is the factor:

 During inference, we provide the context and machine-generated image to the LM.
 We use beam search during decoding with a beam width of 10.